slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 ###### [Claude Artifacts](https://www.anthropic.com/news/build-artifacts) — Conversational app-in-a-box

 Anthropic's Claude side-panel now promotes large outputs into artifacts: interactive apps, documents, or visualisations you can edit, fork, and share—all without leaving chat.
+Now interactive, shareable, and available on all Claude tiers, even Free.

 **Pros:**
 - Zero setup; any Claude chat can turn into a live widget or mini-site
 - Billing shifts to each artifact's user, so creators don't pay ongoing API costs
+- Available on all Claude tiers, including Free

 **Trade-offs:**
 - No external API calls or persistent DB (yet); runs in Claude's sandbox